 - Now mix properly and cover the pan with a lid and cook for around 7-10 minutes.

-- Add remaining cream and mix.
+- Add the remaining cream and mix.

-- Cook over the slow flame until chicken is properly cooked and there is almost no gravy.
+- Cook over the slow flame until the chicken is properly cooked and there is almost no gravy.

 - Once done, switch the flame off and serve Methi Murgh Malai hot with your choice of carbohydrate.